I’ve been fortunate enough to train Muay Thai for more than a year in Thailand at several gyms on different trips.

 If you’re looking to stay for more than 90 days and up to a year thing changes a bit.

-And this is where you’ll need what’s called a Non-immigrant Education Visa (ED) for Muay Thai:
+And this is where you’ll need a Muay Thai visa, also known as a Non-immigrant Education Visa (ED).

 Next Chapter: How Much Does It Cost To Train Muay Thai in Thailand?